 TB is a treatable and curable disease.
-Active, drug-sensitive TB disease is treated with a standard six-month course of four antimicrobial drugs that are provided with information, supervision and support to the patient by a health worker or trained volunteer.
-Without such supervision and support, treatment adherence can be difficult and the disease can spread.
+Active, drug-susceptible TB disease is treated with a standard 6 month course of 4 antimicrobial drugs that are provided with information, supervision and support to the patient by a health worker or trained volunteer.
+Without such support, treatment adherence can be difficult and the disease can spread.
 The vast majority of TB cases can be cured when medicines are provided and taken properly.

 TB and HIV

 HIV and TB form a lethal combination, each speeding the other's progress.
-In 2013 about 360 000 people died of HIV-associated TB.
-Approximately 25% of deaths among HIV-positive people are due to TB.
-In 2013 there were an estimated 1.1 million new cases of TB amongst people who were HIV-positive, 78% of whom were living in Africa.
+In 2014 about 0.4 million people died of HIV-associated TB.
+Approximately one third of deaths among HIV-positive people were due to TB in 2014.
+In 2014 there were an estimated 1.2 million new cases of TB amongst people who were HIV-positive, 74% of whom were living in Africa.

 WHO recommends a 12-component approach of collaborative TB-HIV activities, including actions for prevention and treatment of infection and disease, to reduce deaths.